-The story behind Musekese is more like a love story – one between two men and a very remote area in Zambia’s Kafue National Park.
-Setting up this seasonal camp in 2015, Phil Jeffery and Tyrone McKeith made their mark on the safari industry, a mark that has earned them recognition as first-rate guides and camp-owners.
-This camp was designed with less focus on the accommodation and more focus on the activities and experiences available.
-A stay here involves being taken out by either Phil or Tyrone to explore the area, which they genuinely know like the back of their hand.
+The story behind Musekese is fascinating – a long history of conservation and the pioneering spirit of two men, all within this very remote area in Zambia’s Kafue National Park.
+Setting up this iteration of Musekese in 2012 at ‘the old camp’, and establishing the current location as a seasonal camp in 2015, Phil Jeffery and Tyrone McKeith made their mark on the safari industry, a mark that has earned them recognition as first-rate guides and camp-owners.
+This camp was designed with a focus on the activities and experiences available.
+A stay here involves being taken out to explore the Musekese region by the camp’s team of expert guides, all of whom know the area like the back of their hand.

 ACCESS & LOCATION: